 Counter Rocket, Artillery, and Mortar (C-RAM)

-The US Army Materiel Systems Analysis Activity (AMSAA), in support of the Product Manager Air and Missile Defense Command and Control Systems (PM AMDCCS), has conducted analysis estimating collateral damage for candidate Counter Rocket, Artillery, and Mortar (C-RAM) systems.
+The US Army Materiel Systems Analysis Activity (AMSAA), in support of the Product Manager Air and Missile Defense Command and Control Systems (PM AMDCCS), conducted analysis estimating collateral damage for candidate Counter Rocket, Artillery, and Mortar (C-RAM) systems.

 The Army received two of the latest Phalanx 1B systems, affectionately known as "R2-D2" to Navy personnel, for evaluation under a Navy contract signed in March 2005.
 PHALANX provides U.S. Navy ships with a "last-chance" defense against anti-ship missiles and littoral warfare threats that have penetrated other fleet defenses.
 It automatically detects, tracks and engages anti-air warfare threats such as anti-ship missiles and aircraft, while the Block 1B's man-in-the-loop system counters the emerging littoral warfare threat.

-The overall evaluation of the selection of a system is based on performance in a number of areas.
+The overall evaluation of the selection of a system was based on performance in a number of areas.
 Each system must successfully identify, track, and engage the incoming threat munition.
 The system must also demonstrate a capability to destroy the threat while minimizing collateral damage.

 Using detailed characteristics of both the candidate munitions and firing platforms in conjunction with proven analytical methods, AMSAA developed collateral damage estimates.
 The estimates were developed across a spectrum of CRAM engagement conditions for three injury types--skin penetration, wounds requiring hospitalization, and wounds causing death.
 Results from the analysis are being used by PM AMDCCS to help in the overall evaluation and selection of a system to meet the war fighter's needs.